full-path/ridesheet/src/technical-guide/configuration.md

 : Comma-separated list of fields that must be completed before a run can be archived

 `runUserReviewRequiredFields`
-: The names of run columns that must have data in them in order to for RideSheet to calculate deadhead or other run information.
+: The names of run columns that must have data in them in order for RideSheet to calculate deadhead or other run information.

 `tripPaddingPerHourInMinutes`
 : Extra time in minutes added per hour of estimated trip duration for traffic/delays